-While auditing the bird collection at the Finnish Museum of Natural History, Helsinki, Pontus Palmgren found a specimen labelled Tringa Minuta, Helsinki 18 5/6 47 (i.e. clearly indicating a Little Stint), but which Palmgren recognised was in fact an example of the Nearctic Least Sandpiper (Pic.
+While auditing the bird collection at the Finnish Museum of Natural History in Helsinki, Pontus Palmgren found a specimen labelled Tringa Minuta, Helsinki 18 5/6 47 (i.e. indicating a Little Stint collected on 5th June 1847), but which Palmgren recognised was in fact an example of the Nearctic Least Sandpiper, the smallest of all wading birds (Pic.
 007).

 Palmgren noted the label was glued to the base, a practise used by the museum between 1837 and 1851 and therefore consistent with the year collected.
 He discounted the possibility it had been mounted on a base previously used for a Little Stint and further established that all stint specimens preserved in the museum were collected in Finland, greatly reducing the possibility of some mix up when first labelled.
-In addition, he found two Turnstone specimens whose labels were identical to the Least Sandpiper that were shot on the same date at Isosaari, an island off Helsinki.
-Palmgren concluded the label was a genuine misidentification and the bird had been collected in Finland.
+In addition, he found two Turnstone specimens whose labels were identical to the Least Sandpiper that were shot on the same date at Isosaari, an island in the Gulf of Finland about five miles to the southwest of Helsinki.
+Palmgren concluded therefore that the label was a genuine misidentification and the bird had been collected in Finland.